gabrieljablonski/fazenda-tech-interview/04-generative-ai/README.md

 ### Problem 03 - Information Summarization

 The Brazilian tax system is complex, and many people are unsure about how to calculate taxes.
 Create a prompt that helps a farmer understand it.
-It should explain, in non-technical terms, which taxes are usually paid when selling agricultural products, when they DON'T need to be paid, and what they're used for (e.g., social security, country's infrastructure, etc.).
+It should explain, in non-technical terms, which taxes are usually paid when selling agricultural products, when they DON'T need to be paid (tax exemption), and what they're used for (e.g., social security, country's infrastructure, etc.).

 #### Your Task